 With recurring FTO studies, one can rest ensured that none of these obstacles discussed above would serve as boulders in the path during the product launch.

 But as they say it, every problem has its own unique solution.
 You need to choose the one that best serves your needs.
 Our two cents – Choose One time FTO for a product with short R&D cycle and recurring FTO studies for products with longer Research and Development cycles.

-Rest, you are a better judge of your need and environment and can decide what best fits your purpose.
+Rest, you are a better judge of your needs and environment and can decide what best fits your purpose.

 To making better choices!

-Authored by: Nikhil Gupta, Manager, Patent Search and Shikhar Sahni, AVP, Operations
+Authored by: Nikhil Gupta, Manager, Patent Search, and Shikhar Sahni, SVP, Operations